pendexgabo/utorrent-download/README.md

 0.0.5
   - ability to choose protocol
-  - get when get notifications: on error, success, both, never
+  - choose when to get notifications: on error, success, both, never

 0.0.4
   - you can now buy me a beer